Eric Lux: Biography

 Lux graduated from Switzerland's Lausanne Business School in 1993.
 Between 1994 and 1997, he worked as a consultant, specialising in process engineering, activity-based management and total quality management.
 Lux took over the Ikodomos Holding group in 1997, growing it into one of Luxembourg's leading real estate investment and development organisations.
 The company now has business activities throughout Europe and Asia.
 In 2008, he co-founded Genii Capital, a private investment management and financial advisory firm, with Gerard Lopez.
 He is fluent in English, French, German and Luxembourgish.

 Nightclub incident

 On 17 April 2011, Lux was struck in the neck with a broken champagne glass by Formula One driver Adrian Sutil whilst at a nightclub in Shanghai.
 Lux filed a criminal complaint against Sutil for physical assault and grievous bodily harm.
 In January 2012 Sutil was found guilty by a court in Munich and given an 18-month suspended prison sentence and fined €200,000.
 Sutil later planned to appeal his sentence, as well as the prosecutor, though Sutil decided against it.

+Damage to reputation

+Several media revealed in 2022 that Eric Lux had been the target of an online smear campaign orchestrated by his former associate Flavio Becca through a communications agency.